ruggeri/tech-notes/randos/automotive/engines/01-single-cylinder.md

   because it is lower power?
 - At same displacement, will make more low-end torque than a twin?
   - **TODO**: Why??
 Is this even true?
+- Some people don't like the sound, which has long gaps between combustion.
+- Single cylinder can do well in dirt, because 75% of the time the tire is not under power, which means it has more time to recover traction.
+- Because singles have a lot of vibration, they can't reach high RPMs, which is going to limit the power they can produce.

 **TODO**: Sources??